Weltraumschaf/gandalf/README.md

 [How to][how-to] make an operating system from scratch.

-Why "Ganfdalf"?
+Why "Gandalf"?
 I  needed a "code name"  for the GitHub repo and  Gandalf was my first thought.
 Don't know why.
 I'm not really a Hobbit-fan.

 ## Prerequisites